 Salomon published Beitrage zur pathologie und klinik der mammakarzinome (Contributions to the pathology and clinic of breast cancers) in 1913 1 describing that “Roentgen photographs of excised breast specimens give a demonstrable overview of the form and spread of cancerous tumours”.
 Salomon postulated on his findings that there were different types of breast cancer.
 After 1913 there was no new mammography literature published until Kleinschmidt wrote his article in 1927 2.

 Salomon worked as a physician with German forces in World War One.
 He married his first wife Franziska Grunwald, a nursing sister and they had one child.
 Grunwald committed suicide in the winter of 1925.
 Salomon lost his appointment at the university hospital in 1933 after the Nazis came to power in Germany and Hitler was named German chancellor in January 1933.
 After 1933 Salomon worked at the Jewish hospital in Berlin.

-Salomon was interned in Sachsenhausen concentration camp in 1938 after Kristallnacht on 9th and 10th November 1938.
-After his release the family left Germany.
+Salomon was interned in the Sachsenhausen concentration camp in 1938 after Kristallnacht on 9th and 10th November 1938.
+After his release, the family left Germany.

 Albert and Paula Saloman lived out the war by hiding in the Netherlands.
 After the war Saloman resumed working as a physician in Amsterdam.

 A collection of writings is entitled 'Vortage und Artikel' (lectures and articles) 1950-1967, in which Salomon writes about a wide range of subjects including religion and philosophy.

 - 1. Salomon A. Betrage zur pathologie und clinic der mammkarzinome.
 Arch kiln Chir 1913; 101; 573-668.